 - Advanced Placement Classes are offered in order to meet the needs of our students.
-AP classes are not required but are offered when student requests merit the scheduling of those classes, through pre-established criteria. - Advanced Placement courses may be dropped within the first quarter, whereby the student receives a "withdraw F" (55%) for the first nine-week grading period only. - Dropping an AP course after the first quarter ends will result in a "withdraw F" for the year.
+AP classes are not required but are offered when student requests merit the scheduling of those classes, through pre-established criteria. - Dropping an AP course after the 10 days ends will result in a "withdraw F" for the year.
 This grade will be part of the student's permanent record and will impact his/her Grade Point Average over the entire school year. - Advanced Placement students are required to take the A.P.
 College Board Exam.
-The Washington School District will assume the fee for tests taken within the regular exam schedule. - Any costs associated with failure to take the regularly scheduled exam will rest with the student. - If a student fails to take the AP exam, then student will receive an un-weighted grade for the course. - Students must attend a meeting for the AP/CHS future students which will be prior to the close of the school year. \\Parents are invited and strongly encouraged to attend\\ - An agreement that includes the stipulations above, must be assigned by the student and parent, and return by the designated date on the agreement in order to be enrolled in the course.
+The Washington School District will assume the fee for tests taken within the regular exam schedule. - Any costs associated with failure to take the regularly scheduled exam will rest with the student. - If a student fails to take the AP exam, then student will receive an un-weighted grade for the course. - Students must attend a meeting for the AP/CHS future students which will be prior to the close of the school year.
+Parents are invited and strongly encouraged to attend - An agreement that includes the stipulations above, must be assigned by the student and parent, and return by the designated date on the agreement in order to be enrolled in the course.

-Washington High School Advanced Placement & College in High School Programs AP/CHS Agreements - Fall 2023 - Spring 2024
+Washington High School Advanced Placement & College in High School Programs AP/CHS Agreements - Fall 2024 - Spring 2025